-- Transportation: Two Center vans operate Monday through Friday, from 8 a.m. until 4 p.m., transporting clients to the Senior Center or to doctor's appointments, grocery shopping, prescription pick-ups, paying bills, and home.
+- Transportation: Two Senior Center vans operate Monday through Friday, from 8 a.m. until 3 p.m., transporting clients to the Senior Center or to doctor's appointments, grocery shopping, prescription pick-ups, paying bills, and home.
 Vans are also used for recreational activities.
-Clients must be 60 or older.
+Clients must be 60 or older and an active member.

-- Wellness program: Comprehensive Wellness programs that address physical, mental, emotional and spiritual aspects of life.
+- Wellness program: Comprehensive Wellness programs that address physical, mental, emotional, and spiritual aspects of life.
+Cardio equipment is available.

 - Ombudsman: Available to nursing home and personal care residents, families, and staff to act as a mediator.
 770-538-2685